Cervical cancer incidence statistics

 Last reviewed:

-Age-specific incidence rates rise sharply from around age 15-19 and peak in the 30-34 age group, then drop until age 50-54, fluctuating in the older age groups and falling again in the oldest age groups.
-The highest rates are in in the 30 to 34 age group.
+Age-specific incidence rates rise sharply from age 15-19 and peak in the 30-34 age group, then rates drop and slightly fluctuate.
+The highest rates are in the 30 to 34 age group.

 For cervical cancer, incidence increases rapidly from age 25 when routine screening starts, with a dip thereafter.
 This reflects both the diagnosis of prevalent cases at first-time screening, prevention of a high proportion of incident cases in the ongoing screening age group, and the likely peak of HPV exposure in early adulthood.
 Incidence starts to rise again around ten years after age 64 when routine screening ends, which may be a return to the rates expected in this age group without the preventive effect of screening.
 The overall decrease in incidence with increasing age reflects lower levels of HPV infection in older people.